scholokov/qax-portal-2/Meeting notes/Meeting notes 12.08.22.md

 How to do footer on all pages

-How to do courses page
+How to do courses page/ change menu

 ### Action items: